XanaduAI/thewalrus/docs/code.rst

 * The :mod:`thewalrus.decompositions` submodule provides access to common shared matrix decompositions used to perform gate decompositions

-* The :mod:`thewalrus.labudde` submodule provides access to La Budde's algorithm to calculate the characteristic polynomials of matrices
+* The :mod:`thewalrus.charpoly` submodule provides access to La Budde's algorithm to calculate the characteristic polynomials of matrices

 * The :mod:`thewalrus.random` submodule provides access to random unitary, symplectic and covariance matrices